vinit1234singh/Car_Management/README.md

 # Car_Management
-used Object Oriented Programming
+I am used Object Oriented Programming in java,
-Here I Use MySql Databases (JDBC) to connect
+Here I Use MySql Databases (JDBC) to connect.
-Main Class is car
+Main Class is car.
-class Car contain some Method
+class Car contain some Method.
-One seperate class for Databases Connection
+One seperate class for Databases Connection.
 Features of this project
 1. insert Car detail in database
 2. You can update the detail